pangolp/wiki-ac/docs/characters.md

 ### ammoId

-[Template ID](item_template#entry) of the ammo item.
+[Template ID](item-template#entry) of the ammo item.

 ### knownTitles

 Contains data about known Titles stored in 6 x 16bit integers.
-To calculate where a knownTitle is in one of those 6 integers you do the following: We select one of the titles from [CharTitles.dbc](CharTitles), take Archmage title for example:
+To calculate where a knownTitle is in one of those 6 integers you do the following: We select one of the titles from `CharTitles.dbc`, take Archmage title for example:

 | TitleID | UnkRef? | MaleTitle   | FemaleTitle | InGameOrder |
 | ------- | ------- | ----------- | ----------- | ----------- |